marealtors/pyramco/README.md

 # pyramco

-A collection of python methods and functions for use with the RAMCO API
+A collection of Python methods and functions for use with the RAMCO API

-More info abnout the API at: https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf
+More info about the API at: https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf

 - all require the `requests` module be installed in python http://docs.python-requests.org/en/master/
 - all require Python 3.6+, mostly because of f-strings, adjust as needed